TABREZ-96/PixelSqueeze/README.md

 To install Image Compressor, you will need to have Python 3 installed on your machine.
 You can download the latest version of Python from the official website (https://www.python.org/downloads/).

-Once you have Python installed, you can use pip to install the following libraries: pip install pillow pip install numpy
+Once you have Python installed, you can use pip to install the following libraries:
+'''pip install pillow
+pip install numpy'''

 ## Usage